gustavocomerlato/Movella_DOT_ROS_jazzy/README.md

     **OR**

-    1. if you want to install it in a different location other than the root partition of your computer.
+    1. If you want to install it in a different location other than the root partition of your computer.

     ```jsx
     ./movelladotpcsdk_linux-x64_2023.6.sh